 If there is no removal tool available for the virus you have then it’s likely that running a full scan of your computer will clean the virus.

-Removal tools are generally only required for particularly aggressive viruses that cannot be removed by normal scanning.
+Removal tools are generally only required for particularly aggressive viruses that cannot be removed by Windows normal scanning.